Trading Data for Wind Power Forecasting: A Regression Market with Lasso Regularization: Conclusion

 Adopting the lasso regularizer, we construct a regression market for wind agents to trade wind power data to improve forecasting.
 Each support agent as a data seller has the freedom to determine their reservation to sell each feature they own, which is incorporated in the lasso term of the central agent's analytics task under linear regression.
 The product of a support agent's reservation to sell a feature and the absolute value of the corresponding estimated coefficient is directly computed as the payment from the central agent for the sold feature.
 This market framework is proved to meet the support agents' profit requirements while guaranteeing financial benefits for the central agent.

-Some immediate future work includes the incorporation of out-of-sample analyses, and the strategies to set the reservation to sell from the data sellers' perspective.
+Some immediate future work includes the incorporation of out-of-sample analyses, the strategies to set the reservation to sell from the data sellers' perspective for maximizing individual gains, and the extension to an online market.
 This regression market can be applied to other use cases, where the data sellers have individual revenue requirements on the data sold to the data buyer.
-It can also be extended to a multi-buyer framework since the agents' analytics tasks are independent of each other.
+It can also be readily extended to a multi-buyer framework since the analytics tasks of multiple agents can be conducted simultaneously and the outcome of each agent's task does not affect the task of another.